Eugeissona: Distribution and habitat

 They inhabit a variety of settings including the low-lying heath forests, montane rain forests, and swamps, but are most common on scarp faces, hills and rocky ridgetops up to 1000 m.
 E. brachystachys and E. tristis are found solely in Malaysia, while the remainder are Bornean or Thai in origin.
 E. tristis has become an effective pest in the Hill Dipterocarp forest where it colonizes cleared timberland preventing the regeneration of various trees.

 Cultivation and uses

 While not common in cultivation, they are used extensively by locals for a variety of purposes.
-The sago made from the trunks forms the staple of the Punan diet, and the seed's endosperm and the pollen are also known to be consumed.
+The sago made from E. utilis trunks forms the staple of the Penan and Punan diet.
+The seed's endosperm and the pollen are also known to be consumed.
 The leaves are used in roof construction, various thatchings, and the manufacture of blinds.
 The stilt roots of some species are made into walking sticks and toys, while the petioles are fashioned into darts for blowgun hunting.